 What Stories Should You Tell After a Crisis?

-Emergency managers, public relations professionals and organizational leaders know they need to inform workers and nearby citizens when a crisis occurs and perhaps provide updates throughout.
-But what messages need to be sent after the crisis?
+Emergency managers, public relations professionals and organizational leaders know they need to inform workers and citizens when a crisis occurs.
+They generally tend to know that they should provide updates throughout the event.
+But what messages do they need to send after the crisis?
 After the crisis, they need to tell hero narratives and narratives of renewal.
 Hurricane Harvey and its aftermath provided great examples we can learn from.

 Last year, Hurricane Harvey broke Texas’ rainfall record with 51.88 inches of rain from Aug.
 25 to 30, according to a rain gauge in Cedar Bayou.
 About a week after disaster struck, officials estimated 70 lives had been lost as a result of the devastating storm.
 The hurricane also destroyed more than 15,500 homes and damaged 273,276 more.